fcamel/games_for_kid/drop/README.md

 A fun and interactive math game where players solve math expressions to clear falling rectangles.
 Play alone or challenge a friend in multiplayer mode!

+You have to prepare images/0.png ~ images/8.png to make the game work.

 ## Features

 ### Game Modes